How to Export Data from SQL Server to Excel

 • collate data from multiple sources for further transformation

-• make the data available to non-database users to view or process
+• make the data available to business users to view or process

-In this article, we’re going to look at how to export data from SQL Server to Excel.
-The first method uses the SQL Server Import and Export Wizard, which can be used to export data to a number of destination types, not just Excel.
-The second method uses native functionality in Excel.
-The third method uses the SQL Spreads Add-In for Excel, which provides functionality beyond the export process.
-There are pros and cons of each method, which we’ll summarise at the end of the article.
+The first method uses the SQL Spreads Add-In for Excel, which provides functionality beyond the export process: allowing business users to import data back to SQL Server from Excel.
+The second method uses the SQL Server Import and Export Wizard, which can be used to export data to a number of destination types, not just Excel.
+The third method uses native functionality in Excel.
+There are pros and cons of each method, which we’ll summarize at the end of the article.

-If you don’t already have the SQL Spreads Add-In for Excel installed, you can download a copy here.
+If you don’t already have the SQL Spreads Add-In for Excel installed, you can download a 14 day trial.

 Once SQL Spreads is installed, you’ll see that it has been added as a new ribbon tab; go here and click the Design Mode button.